pycanis/lofextra/README.md

 ## Features

 The current version of the app is mostly proof of concept.
 It offers mnemonics, data encryption/decryption, synchronization, offline support.
 As for the expense tracking part, the most core features that I'm used to using are supported.
-Users can add transactions, edit and delete them, attach one of the predefined categories, see their total spending in the last 30 days.
+Users can add transactions, edit and delete them, attach one of the predefined categories, see their total spending over the last 30 days.

 ## Plans

-- react native coming
-- recurring, budgeting
-- currency
-- creating npm lib to build app upon
+Upcoming plans & features.

+### React native version

+Even though the app can be used on the web, it's more likely a mobile app by nature.
+I've chosen web as the first platform because I'm more familiar with it.
+React native version is the highest priority currently.

+### Multiple currencies

+You're on vacation and pay in a different currency?
+This is the basic use case that should be supported.
+The plan is to pull the exchange rate from some open API when adding/editing transaction with a non-default currency and display the expense amount in both currencies.

+### Recurring transactions

+Saves you time so that you don't have to input transactions that happen on regular basis.

+### Budgeting

+I never really needed it, but if there's a demand..

+### NPM package

+Extracting the underlying stuff that can be used for building other types of apps into NPM package.
+Stuff like mnemonic, sync logic, encryption/decryption.

 ## ORM

+The web version is not using any ORM because there just aren't any good that work in the browser environment flawlessly.
+I've implemented a few functions that help interacting with the database, but there isn't a very good type-safety, especially for queries, yet.

+Hopefully, something like [Prisma]() is going to be supported in the browser soon.

 ## Contributions

+I'm doing this in my free time to solve my own need and also spread privacy-focused thinking when building apps.
+I'm very open to any ideas, feedback and help with improvements and new features.

 ## Alternative solutions for building local-first apps